django/django/docs/topics/consumers.rst

         groups = ["broadcast"]

         def connect(self):
             # Called on connection.
-Either call
+            # To accept the connection call:
             self.accept()
+            # Or accept the connection and specify a chosen subprotocol.
+            # A list of subprotocols specified by the connecting client
+            # will be available in self.scope['subprotocols']
+            self.accept("subprotocol")
-            # Or to reject the connection, call
+            # To reject the connection, call:
             self.close()

         def receive(self, text_data=None, bytes_data=None):